msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **IMPORTANT**: Sending commands that are _not implemented_ or _not allowed_ or sending _wrong data type_ or _wrong value_ to a DP can have many bad effects:

 - Nothing, silent ignore
-- SET/GET of unespected values
+- SET/GET of unexpected values
 - the message _"json obj data unvalid"_
 - waiting for some time, then device disconnection.
 - gateway disconnection.
-- the device "reboot themself".
+- the device "reboots themself".
-- the device hangup, you must restart.
+- the device hangup and you must restart it.
 - the gateway hangup.

 To design node_red applications using Tuya devices is always necessary:
 1. study each new device in detail, as explained [step by step here](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON).
-2. If you use few devices, you can design an ad-hoc node-red flow, tuned on your devices.
+2. If you use a few devices, you can design an ad-hoc node-red flow, tuned on your devices.
-3. As general solution, to have a flexible but robust framework, better to use a data structure that verifies the commands sent to each device (like [global.alldevices](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices) object does in tyuaDAEMON CORE).
+3. As a general solution, to have a flexible but robust framework, better to use a data structure that verifies the commands sent to each device (like [global.alldevices](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices) object does in tyuaDAEMON CORE).

 --------------------